 Strategy 1: Foreign Earned Income Exclusion (FEIE)

-This is the bread and butter for American expats.
+FEIE is the most widely used tool for American expats.
 Section 911 of the Internal Revenue Code lets qualifying US citizens exclude a significant amount of foreign earned income from US taxation.

 The Numbers for 2026